 Hpnotiq is one of those modern liqueurs that graces the shelves of trendy bars around the world.
-It has an alluring, mystical blue colour, and a sleek and sexy bottle.
+It has an alluring, hypnotic blue colour, and a sleek and sexy bottle.
 It has a unique brand name, and spelling, that hits the mark with younger drinkers.
 It also has the price tag to match.
-It is often enjoyed by those who like to be “seen” it is hard to miss the person drinking this fluorescent blue liqueur in a bar.
-So the question is: Is Hpnotiq more style than substance?
+It is often enjoyed by those who like to be “seen” as it is hard to miss the person drinking this fluorescent blue liqueur in a bar.
+So the question is: Is it more style than substance?
 Or is there something flavourful underneath all of the marketing.
 Did a good product get lost in the marketing hype machine?

 Colour: Blue, almost fluorescent.

 Aroma: Grapefruit with citrus (lime) and passion fruit.
 There might be some berry flavour in there too.